 The burners described in this manual have been tested with combustion chambers that comply with EN676 regulation and whose dimensions are described in the diagram.
 In case the burner must be coupled with boilers with a combustion chamber smaller in diameter or shorter than those described in the diagram, please contact the supplier, to verify that a correct matching is possible, with respect of the application involved.
-To correctly match the burner to the boiler verify the type of the blast tube (type 1 or type 2).
-Verify the necessary input and the pressure in combustion chamber are included in the burner performance curve; otherwise the choice of the burner must be revised consulting the burner manufacturer.
+To correctly match the burner to the boiler verify the necessary input and the pressure in combustion chamber are included in the burner performance curve; otherwise the choice of the burner must be revised consulting the burner manufacturer.
 To choose the blast tube length follow the instructions of the boiler manufacturer.
 In absence of these consider the following: